 - In SketchUp: use Extension Manager to install RBZ file.
 The “Copy to 3dsMax” command will appear in the Extensions menu.

-- In 3dsMax: drag and drop ms file into the viewport.
+- In 3dsMax: drag and drop mcr or ms file into the viewport.
 You can find it in categories D95 DESIGN > Paste from SketchUp.

 - In SketchUp: Windows > Preferences > Shorcut > Copy to 3dsMax (Ctrl + Shift + C recommend).